 For people with diabetes type 1 it is important to address how to balance blood glucose levels during and after exercise.
-The blood sugar response can be difficult to predict, with exercise sometimes increasing the risk of falling blood sugar levels — known as hypoglycaemia — or other times causing blood sugar to rise.
+The blood sugar response can be difficult to predict.
+Exercise sometimes increases the risk of falling blood sugar levels — known as hypoglycaemia — while other times it can cause blood sugar to rise.

 Many experts recommend that people with type 1 diabetes, who want to maintain an active lifestyle, exercise when their blood glucose levels are normal or modestly elevated, but not when circulating insulin concentrations are raised, such as shortly after a bolus or prandial dose of insulin.
 Finding the right balance can be challenging.

-An international team of experts have laid out the world’s first standard guidance on how people with diabetes can use modern glucose monitoring devices to help them exercise safely.
+An international team of experts has laid out the world’s first standard guidance on how people with diabetes can use modern glucose monitoring devices to help them exercise safely.

 The guidelines look at the evidence from glucose monitoring technology and use it as the basis for clear guidance for exercise in adults, children and adolescents with type 1 diabetes.

-The guidelines include extensive advice and recommendations for exercise preparations, issues to consider during exercise and steps to bet taken post exercise.
-For example, the guidelines note that target sensor glucose ranges should be between 7.0 mmol/l and 10.0 mmol/l and slightly higher for those with an increased risk of hypoglycemia, the levels would be slightly higher.
+The guidelines include extensive advice and recommendations for exercise preparations, issues to consider during exercise, and steps to be taken post-exercise.
+For example, the guidelines note that target sensor glucose ranges should be between 7.0 mmol/l and 10.0 mmol/l.
+For those with an increased risk of hypoglycemia, the levels would be slightly higher.